thomasnield/oreilly_kotlin_for_data_science/2. Practical Data Modeling for Production with Kotlin/section_i_working_with_data_sources.md

 ## 1-1D: Turning Each Record into a Data Class Instance

-We can also turn each line of the file into an instance of a `CustomerOrder` data class.
+We can turn each line of the file into an instance of a `CustomerOrder` data class.

 ```kotlin
 import java.io.File